-Step Out Of Your Creative Comfort Zone To Level Up Your Street Photography
+Ditch Your Creative Comfort Zone to Level Up Your Street Photography Portraits

 There is one subject above all others in street photos I try to include whenever possible.
-It’s one that can turn an okay image into an amazing portrait.
+It’s one that can turn okay images into amazing street photography portraits.
 I’m talking, of course, about people.
 Including people in your street photos adds feeling and depth, and it brings the images to life.

 Here are five tips to help you get outside of your comfort zone and elevate your street photography.

 Typically, photographers are reluctant to connect with subjects in their street photography portraits because they are anxious about imposing on people.
 I’ve found that very often the opposite is more of a reality.

 Asking someone if you can make a portrait of them will generally make their day.
 You are paying them special attention.
 You are showing respect to them for asking permission first.
 You are brightening up their world.